Skip to content

 DETAILS PANEL 🔗

-The details panel is located to the right in the application and is comprised of a seven (7) tabs:
+The details panel is located to the right in the application and is comprised of seven (7) tabs:

-Depending on which mode is active, different tabs are made available.
-For more info on which tabs are available in what modes, please consult the Navigation bar .
+For more information about which tabs are available in which modes, please see the Navigation bar.
 A tab, which is a part of the panel serving a specific purpose, can be expanded and collapsed by clicking on its frame.

 Information🔗